JKirchartz/awesome-stars/README.md

 - [phpscanner](https://github.com/Te-k/phpscanner) - Php Scanner for malicious files (/!\ this tool is not maintained anymore)
 - [trellis](https://github.com/roots/trellis) - Ansible playbooks for a WordPress LEMP stack
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
-- [editorconfig-vim](https://github.com/editorconfig/editorconfig-vim) - EditorConfig plugin for Vim
 - [music21](https://github.com/cuthbertLab/music21) - music21 is a Toolkit for Computational Musicology
 - [preomr](https://github.com/svrist/preomr) - Tools for doing pre omr cleanup of sheetmusic images.
 - [GitHarvester](https://github.com/metac0rtex/GitHarvester) -
 - [Toptal-API](https://github.com/wang502/Toptal-API) - :computer: Command line interface to read engineering blogs from http://toptal.com/blog
-- [NaNoGenLab](https://github.com/catseye/NaNoGenLab) - Experiments conducted for NaNoGenMo [Public domain]
+- [NaNoGenLab](https://github.com/catseye/NaNoGenLab) - Experiments conducted for NaNoGenMo
 - [tweepy](https://github.com/tweepy/tweepy) - Twitter for Python!
 - [everywordbot](https://github.com/aparrish/everywordbot) - a simple script for creating @everyword-like twitter services
 - [twitterbot](https://github.com/thricedotted/twitterbot) - A Python framework for creating interactive Twitter bots